CooperUnion/buildingenergymodeling_workshops/arch134b_workshops/docs/02_2_shoebox_p2.md

 <br/><br/>

 ## Set Windows and link to Aperture
-Link your windows layer to a new geomoetry component and connect it to an "Aperture" component.
+Link your windows layer to a new geometry component and connect it to an "Aperture" component.
+Feel free to turn off the Zone layer for easier access.

 ```{image} ../_static/shoebox2/shoebox2_7.png
 :width: 100%